 The value of your investments, and income you receive from them, can go down as well as up.
 There are no guarantees you will get back the full amount you paid in.
-The value of your SIPP will depend on how much you save, the charges you pay, and the rate at which your investments grow over the years.
+The value of your SIPP will depend on how much you transfer in from other pension schemes, the charges you pay and the rate at which your investments grow over the years.